How Algorithms Are Changing The Face of HR

 About the Author

-Phil Pearce is the co-founder of Accelerate Agency, a Bristol-based SEO company.
+Phil Pearce is the founder of MeasureMinds Group, a Bristol-based digital analytics agency.
 He is an analytics expert, author, and web analyst.
 Over the past 15 years, he has been helping clients improve their analytics and search engine marketing through the introduction of new tools and disruptive techniques.
 He is renowned for his in-depth technical skills and the ability to solve business challenges through innovative technological solutions.

 Get caught up every month on all things HR.
 Don't worry, we promise we won't spam you.